 I’ve been printing for a number of months, so have had limited exposure to filaments.
 I’ve used five brands so far.
 Hatchbox (This seems like the go-to filament for most), Esun (My roll of PETG) AMZ3D, Xperland, and Zyltech on eBay (inexpensive).
-Check here for more Zyltech colors on Ebay.
+Zyltech is now on Amazon, as well with a whole slew of new colors.
 Of the three brands I have used, Zyltech is one of my favorite because of the price point.
 My other favorite, for flat out feel and nice printing, is Xperland.
 Xperland filament seems to print very close to the quality of Hatchbox, while Zyltech is a bit below.
 I can’t comment between PETG and PLA, but my Esun looks beautiful, and prints seem sturdy.

 The main reason I created this post was to talk about price and performance of PLA filament.
 I’d consider Hatchbox to be the “best” balance between price and quality.
 It is not terribly expensive yet has high quality.
 On the flip side, Zyltech is a bargain basement material.
 At a bit over $13 a roll (plus free shipping) (NOTE: This deal is no longer going on, but they do different deals all the time to keep costs down), it is downright cheap.
 I found the filament to be a bit small (1.74mm instead of 1.75) but it was consistent so it was easy to set in my slicer.
 My initial purchase was 2 black and 1 blue roll.
 I printed a temp tower for both and found that the filament worked best a little hot at 211 degrees.
 At this temperature, I have printed nearly an entire roll of blue and black, primarily fidget spinners for my daughter to sell at school.
 These have held up great to the abuse, and look good.